How To Wear All This Kit!

 DIRT!!!!
 Where is the dirt!

-Again, I'm not being nasty, but this is just seems a case of dressing up.
+Again, I'm not being nasty, but this just seems like a case of dressing up.
 Not re-enacting or portraying anything.